dxxmsdxy/prompt/README.md

 ### LLMs: The new web interface.

-Simply and explicitly express how LLM should engage with the page.
+Simply and explicitly express how LLMs should present a page's content.

-A fundamental change doesn't have to be complicated.

 Browser-native AI, plugins, and web APIs can all target a simple primitive.